SammyLord/appl.emu/README.md

 # appl.emu

 This is a simple Apple 1 emulator built with HTML, CSS, and JavaScript that runs directly in your web browser.
-It aims to recreate the experience of using one of the first personal computers, complete with Steve Wozniak's original Monitor ROM (Wozmon).
+It aims to modernize the experience of using one of the first personal computers, complete with Steve Wozniak's original Monitor ROM (Wozmon).

 ## Features

 *   **Accurate 6502 Emulation**: The emulator includes a fairly complete 6502 CPU instruction set, allowing it to run original Apple 1 software.
 *   **Wozmon ROM Included**: Comes pre-loaded with the 256-byte Wozmon, the Apple 1's system monitor.
 *   **Retro CRT Effect**: The display is styled to look like a vintage CRT monitor, with scan lines and a flicker effect.
-*   **Modern Conveniences**: Includes quality-of-life improvements over the original hardware, such as a working backspace key.
+*   **Modern Conveniences**: Includes quality-of-life improvements over the original hardware, such as a working backspace key and "READY" instead of "\" as the boot message.
 *   **No Dependencies**: Pure HTML, CSS, and JavaScript.
 No build step or external libraries required.

 ## How to Use